Kid A: Internet

-Though Radiohead had experimented with internet promotion for OK Computer in 1997, by 2000 online music promotion was not widespread, with record labels still reliant on MTV and radio.
+Though Radiohead had experimented with internet promotion for OK Computer in 1997, by 2000 online music promotion was not yet widespread, with record labels still reliant on MTV and radio.
 Donwood wrote that EMI was not interested in the Radiohead website, and left him and the band to update it with "discursive and random content".

 To promote Kid A, Capitol created the "iBlip", a Java applet that could be embedded in fan sites.
 It allowed users to stream the album, and included artwork, photos and links to order Kid A on Amazon.
 It was used by more than 1000 sites, and the album was streamed more than 400,000 times.
 Capitol also streamed Kid A through Amazon, MTV.com and heavy.com, and ran a campaign with the peer-to-peer filesharing service Aimster, allowing users to swap iBlips and Radiohead-branded Aimster skins.

 Three weeks before release, Kid A was leaked online and shared on the peer-to-peer service Napster.
-Asked whether he believed Napster had damaged sales, Capitol president Ray Lott likened the situation to unfounded concern about home taping in the 1980s and said: "I'm trying to sell as many Radiohead albums as possible.
+Asked whether he believed Napster had damaged sales, the Capitol president, Ray Lott, likened the situation to unfounded concern about home taping in the 1980s and said: "I'm trying to sell as many Radiohead albums as possible.
 If I worried about what Napster would do, I wouldn't sell as many albums."
 Yorke said Napster "encourages enthusiasm for music in a way that the music industry has long forgotten to do".

+The commercial success of Kid A suggested that leaks might not be as damaging as many had assumed.
+The music journalist Brent DiCrescenzo argued that the Napster leak profoundly affected the way Kid A was received, surprising listeners who would patiently download new tracks to find they comprised "four minutes of ambient noise".